jezrael88/iengtests/content/others/termsandconditions.md

 title: "Terms and Conditions"
 draft: false
 # meta description
-description : "iEngtests Terms and Conditions"
+description : "If you have any questions about these Terms, please contact us."
 ---

 ### Terms & Conditions